OGGM/oggm/docs/shop.rst

 -------------------------

-Here follows a description of the additional data that can be added to the pre-processed glacier directories, by choosing the 'w_data' option.
+Here follows a description of the additional data that can be added to the pre-processed glacier directories, by choosing the 'w_data' option or in code.
+See also: :ref:`apientitytasks`.

 ITS_LIVE
 ~~~~~~~~